A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

-You can migrate an Oracle Key Vault primary-standby deployment that is at an earlier release than 18.1 to a multi-master deployment.
+You can migrate an Oracle Key Vault primary-standby deployment to a multi-master deployment.

 First, you must unpair the primary-standby server configuration.
-Then you should upgrade the unpaired former primary server to the lateset Oracle Key Vault release.
-After you have upgraded the former primary server, you can convert it to an initial node.
+Then you should upgrade the unpaired former primary server to the latest Oracle Key Vault release.
+(Alternatively, you can perform the upgrade and then unpair the primary-standby server configuration.)
+After completing these steps, you can convert the upgraded, former primary server to an initial node.

 If you have the latest release of Oracle Key Vault in a primary-standby deployment, you must also unpair it before you can move it to a multi-master cluster.
 Then, you can directly convert the former primary server to an initial node.

-Before you perform this kind of migration, you should back up the servers that will be used in the primary-standby deployment.
+Before you perform this kind of migration, you should back up the servers that are currently used in the primary-standby deployment.

 3.5 Oracle Key Vault Multi-Master Cluster Deployment Scenarios

 All multi-master cluster nodes can serve endpoints actively and independently.

 They can do this while striving to maintain an identical cluster data set through continuous replication across the cluster.
 Deployment scenarios of the multi-master cluster can range from a small two-node cluster to large 16-node deployments spanning across data centers.

 In general, the availability of the critical data to the endpoints increases with the increasing size of the cluster.